Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Hedger's Fair Pricing and Market Regularity

-The proof of Proposition \ref{prop3.13n} is completely analogous to the proof of Proposition \ref{prop3.13}, so it is omitted.
-According to Proposition \ref{prop3.13n}, in any market model regular on $[t,T]$, a replication cost is unique and it is a fair price at time $t$ for the hedger with an endowment $x_t$.
+The proof of Proposition \ref{prop3.13n} is very similar to the proof of Proposition \ref{prop3.13} and thus it is omitted.
+According to Proposition \ref{prop3.13n}, in any market model regular on $[t,T]$, a replication cost is unique and it is the maximal fair price at time $t$ for the hedger with the endowment $x_t$ at time $t$.